ksaidev/Minecraft-Detector/README.md

 # Minecraft-Detector

-use detectserver.py to detect servers running on lan
+run detectserver.py to detect servers running on lan

 use createserver.py to create fake/virtual servers